 }

-The example above limits each sendfile call to 2 megabytes.
+This configuration limits each sendfile call to 2 megabytes.
 The default is 2m as of Nginx 1.21.4, but older versions had no limit.
-For servers handling many concurrent downloads of large files, a smaller chunk size (like 512k or 1m) can improve fairness across connections.
+For servers handling many concurrent downloads of large files, a smaller chunk size, such as 512k or 1m, can improve fairness across connections.

 Apply Sendfile to Specific Locations